velicuvlad/Perceptron-binary-multiclass/README.txt

 Go to directory where perceptron.py is located run "python perceptron.py" from terminal

-The implemented solution shuould output the answers for Q3, Q4 and Q5 in a friendly and readable manner.
+The implemented solution should output the answers for Q3, Q4 and Q5 in a friendly and readable manner.